-What method(s) of swimmer preparation will you take: Click here to enter text.
+What method(s) of swimmer preparation will you take: Pre race email will remind swimmers of importance of hydration and electrolyte balance.

-What action will you take to reduce swimmer, official, and staff exposure to heat-related issues:
+What action will you take to reduce swimmer, official, and staff exposure to heat-related issues: The following methods are among the ways you can do this:

 - 1. Cancel the swim(s). - 2.
-Shorten swim(s) or institute/shorten time limits.

-- 3. Remind all participants to stay well hydrated. - 4.
+Shorten swim(s) or institute/shorten time limits. - 3.
+Remind all participants to stay well hydrated. - 4.
 Remind swimmers to select appropriate pace. - 5.
 Make swim caps optional or use Lycra swim caps.